knodir/persistent-redis/README.md

 ### Get initial Guestbook runnning

-Follow the steps in original [Guestbook](https://cloud.google.com/container-engine/docs/guestbook) and make sure everything works as it should.
-For your reference I included several files from the Guestbook in this repository, which are guestbook-controller.json, guestbook-service.json, redis-master-service.json, redis-worker-controller.json, and redis-worker-service.json.
-Basically everything except redis-master-pod.json.
+Follow steps in the original [Guestbook](https://cloud.google.com/container-engine/docs/guestbook) and make sure everything works as it should.
+For your reference, I included several files (see [for-reference](./for-refernce) folder) from the Guestbook in this repository.
+Basically, the only file missing is redis-master-pod.json since we need to run redis-master with replication controller (not a single pod).

 ## Under the hood